sitedata/checklyhq.com/site/content/security/_index.md

 ---
 title: Security, Privacy and Compliance FAQ
 ---
-# Security, Privacy and Compliance
+# FAQ - Security, Privacy and Compliance

 ## Checkly
 Checkly is the API & E2E monitoring platform for the modern application stack.
 Checkly monitors the correctness, performance, and uptime of APIs and web applications via synthetic monitoring mechanisms.